Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 :::image type="content" source="../assets/images/calls-and-meetings/notification-modal-anatomy.png" alt-text="Alt text here." border="false":::

-1. **Avatar**: User who triggered the event.
+1. **Avatar**: User who initiated the notification modal.
 1. **App attribution**: Icon and name.
-1. **Action string**: Describes what the user who triggere the event is doing.
+1. **Action string**: Describes what the user who initiated the modal wants to do.
 1. **More actions**: Provides options on hover that include:
-   * Muting notifications from the app during the meeting
+   * Mute notifications from the app during the meeting
-   * Dismiss all content bubbles on the screen
+   * Dismiss all notifications on the screen
    * Manage notification settings
    * Use an action-based messaging extension
    * Expand the notification on the meeting stage
 1. **Dimiss**: Dismisses a single notification.
 Always use the upper-right close icon.
-1. **Actions**: Optional; if needed for your use case.
+1. **Actions**: Optional; depends on your use case.
 1. **Input error**: When required, displays a short error message.
-1. **Aggregate count**: When required, displays if there's more than one active content bubble.
-Count includes all apps.
+1. **Aggregate count**: When required, shows if there's more than one active modal (count includes all apps).
 1. **Webview**: Displays all third-party content.
-[See webview dimensions](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=218%3A8829)
+Learn about [webview dimensions](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=218%3A8829).

 ## Behavior

 Remember if your notification modal requires scrolling:

-* You should only be able to scroll vertically
+* You should only be able to scroll vertically.
-* You can only see the content you've scrolled to (nothing above or below)
+* You can only see the content you've scrolled to (nothing above or below).
-* The scrollbar is part of the webview content
+* The scrollbar is part of the webview content.

 :::row:::
    :::column span="":::